Qello: History

 In May 2011, Qello was given one of Google's Developer Sandbox spots at Google I/O.

 In June 2011, RightsFlow, a licensing and royalty service provider, entered into an agreement with Qello, providing them with a service for royalty reporting, ensuring that rights holders are properly compensated for the use of their creative work.
 A percentage of all monthly revenue goes directly to the content provider.

 In May 2012, Qello and EMI music entered an agreement, expanding Qello's library with content from EMI's library as well.
 EMI was a British multinational recording and publishing company.

 In April 2013, Qello launched a music blog designed to feature original content called Inside the Q. Ben Fong-Torres, former editor for Rolling Stone, is the Senior Editor.
 Inside the Q bloggers introduce Center Stage and Breakout artists being featured on Qello, as well as information about New Music Tuesdays, the apps new releases.
 The blog also has reviews of the concerts and documentaries featured on Qello with Fong-Torres's accounts of personal encounters and interviews with many of the artists.

 As of July 2014, Qello has 3 million registered users in more than 160 countries.

-Qello Concerts
+Features

 Users can access Qello via its mobile app available on iOS and Android, its YouTube channel, Amazon’s Kindle Fire, Windows Mobile, and Sony and Samsung Smart TVs.
 Users can log in using their Facebook or Twitter account, or by creating a login.
 If using a device supporting iTunes, Qello scans the users iTunes library and suggests bands and videos the user may want to watch but had not previously purchased.
 It also gives iOS users access to purchase audio tracks of artists directly through iTunes.
 Qello allows users to create and share custom set lists.
 All users get unlimited access to Qello TV, which has more than 30 channels of non-stop concert moments; they also get one track from every concert film.
 Qello also offers an All-Access Pass giving subscribers unlimited access to every full-length concert and documentary in the library.